The BMD-300, BMD-301, and BMD-350 modules are loaded with RigDFU (bootloader) and RigCom (BMDware application) for legacy support.

 NVIC_SystemReset()also resets the SWD port, which is preventing it from allowing any programmer to function properly.

-- Pulling P0.21 high will allow RigCom to fully start which will break the loop.
+To solve this, either pull P0.21 high to allow RigCom to fully start which in order to break the loop.

-- It should also be possible to quickly run
+It is also be possible to quickly run

-nrfjprog --recoverimmediately after resetting the module, before the 2-second RigDFU timer runs out.
+immediately after resetting the module, before the 2-second RigDFU timer runs out.
+This command is provided with Nordic's Command Line Tools: https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools

 nrfjprog --recover to clear the module once, you will fully delete both RigDFU and RigCom and the reset loop along with it, allowing you to load your code without any special consideration.